junior-dev-struggle-bus/junior-dev-struggle-blog/content/blog/20190806gatsbyblog_addingtags/index.md

 Simple as that.

 ## Add the tag attribute to your GraphQL query
 So now that your blog post has a tag, we need to tell the GraphQL query in the templates/blog-post.js to ask for the tag attribute in its query.
 The post content is then stored in this.props.data.markdownRemarks.
-The metadat attributes live in ...markdownRemarks.frontmatter, with each attribute receiving its own node.
+The metadata attributes live in `...markdownRemarks.frontmatter`, with each attribute receiving its own node.

-To update the GraphQL query, in temploates/blog-posts.js, scroll down to the GraphQL query named pageQuery.
+To update the GraphQL query, in `templates/blog-posts.js`, scroll down to the GraphQL query named pageQuery.
 Following the hierarchy noted above, and under author, add tags.

 Before
 ![](./beforeTagsGql.png)